Arminando/GameRig/README.md

 # GameRig

+GameRig is an auto rigging for games addon for Blender.
-GameRig is a so called feature set made for creating game engine compatible rigs using Blender's Rigify system.
+It is a so called feature set made for creating game engine compatible rigs using a workflow built on top of the Rigify system.
-It has been developed for use with Blender 2.92.
+The current version has been developed for use with Blender 2.92.
 Other versions might be compatible as well, this needs further testing.
+Will soon made sure it works with 2.93.

 > ## Differences between GameRig and Rigify